 Running your own business will come with some challenges that seem like they should be common knowledge.
 The little details seem to slip by when you’re being given advice.
-These details often include the basics and best practices of invoicing.
+These details often include the basics and best practices of invoicing and will you how to make an invoice.
 While the type of business you run can greatly affect how you invoice, there are some basic tips you can follow.

 In some cases, standard, store-bought invoicing paperwork will work fine, but often a business will need a custom invoice sheet or procedure designed.
 If you’re not sure which is best for your business, start with the standard and make notes about any changes to the form that would make things easier.

 Never send a bill that doesn’t describe each charge.
-Whomever is receiving it will want to know each item they are being charged for, along with any fees.
+Whoever is receiving it will want to know each item they are being charged for, along with any fees.